RonanChance/Data-410/Project3.md

 | XGBoost | 142.432 | 9.615 |

 The final results for both datasets concluded that XGBoost was the most effective model for prediction.
 Not only was the Mean Square Error the lowest in the cars dataset (15.678), but the Mean Absolute Error was also the lowest (2.900).
 Additionally, the Mean Square Error (142.432) and Mean Absolute Error (9.615) were also the lowest in the concrete dataset.
 This experiment has show the impressive capabilities that XGBoost has in multiple regression - even without extensive optimization.
 Further tuning of the hyperparameters would help the model make even more accurate predictions.

+The results achieved are expected given background knowledge of how XGBoost builds on classic algorithms.
+Performance is most similar to Boosted LOWESS, while maintaining a slight edge.

 # Sources